jamulussoftware/jamuluswebsite/wiki/en/Client-Troubleshooting.md

 1. Close this message by clicking on "Cancel"
 1. Now control-click (or right-click) on Jamulus, and select "Open" from the top of the menu.

 You will then get a slightly different version of the same message, which allows you to click "Open".
-From the on, you can run Jamulus in the normal way and the message won't appear.
+From then on, you can run Jamulus in the normal way and the message won't appear.
 For further information about this warning see [this Apple Support Page](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac).

 ### Trouble using Garageband (or other DAW) with Jamulus?